TingliangZhang/HardwareLecture/README.md

   - Split the function into a few small function
   - Decide use which model to achieve each function
   - Buy lots of stuff from Taobao, JLC
+  - Build the prototype
+  - Test and Debug
+  - Iteration
 - A list of what we need to learn(incomplete)
 - A brief introduction to:
   1. Dev boards such as Arduino and STM32;